-Squadcast is an end-to-end incident response tool.
-Built with an SRE mindset, it streamlines all the incident response activities.
+Squadcast is an end-to-end Reliability Workflow Platform.
+Built with an SRE mindset, it streamlines all incident response activities.
 Squadcast aligns your teams towards a common organizational goal of better reliability.

 Step1: Open Squadcast, from the navigation bar on the left, select Services.
 Pick the applicable Team from the Team-picker on the top.
 Next, click on Alert Sources for the applicable Service

 Step2: Search for Amazon EventBridge from the Alert Source drop-down and copy the Webhook URL

 Note: For an Alert Source to turn active (indicated by a green dot - Receiving alerts against the name of the Alert Source in the drop-down), you can either generate a test alert or wait for a real-time alert to be generated by the Alert Source.

 An Alert Source is active if there is a recorded incident via that Alert Source for the Service in the last 30 days.